 Once you start travelling, you’ll find that you are reluctant to stop.
 They don’t call it a travel bug for nothing.

-“I’m happy not to have a plan,” said Kate, who was on a last minute holiday to Iceland when I contacted her.
+“I’m happy not to have a plan,” said Kate, who was on a last-minute holiday to Iceland when I contacted her.
 “I just like to see how things go.
 Having a plan and sticking to it means missing out on things.”

-While Kate is now happily back living in her home country, when I contacted her she was definitely leaning towards a life of travel, rather than having a permanent address, saying: “The thought of living in Scotland again terrifies me more than going somewhere I didn’t even know existed!”
+Since the interview, Kate is now happily back living in her home country.
+However, at the time she was leaning towards a life of travel, saying: “The thought of living in Scotland again terrifies me more than going somewhere I didn’t even know existed!”

 “She will never need you… She is too independent and won’t care whether you travel with her or not.
 She will forget to check in with you when she arrives at her destination.”